Hire and Reward Insurance

-What does class 3 business use insurance cover?
+What is class 3 business use car insurance?
 Is it the same as public liability insurance?

 Class 3 business insurance is available for all types of vehicles - a van or motorcycle can be covered in the same way as a car and it is there to make sure that you are legally entitled to be driving on the road as part of your work.